V-Sekai/manuals/decisions/20211031-play-preprocessed-animations-on-any-vrm-model.md

 # Play preprocessed #animation on any VRM model

+Superseded

+This is now a Godot Engine 4.0 core feature. https://godotengine.org/article/animation-retargeting-in-godot-4-0/

 ### Context and Problem Statement

 Given any vrm and a carefully made animation, we should be able to play back the animation.